Sugoshnr/DataCODEC/README.md

 DataCODEC
 =========

 DataCODEC.
-A simple Steganography tool.
+A simple Steganography tool developed using C#